Protesters call for Canada to revoke Aung San Suu Kyi’s honorary citizenship

 Many of those gathered in Ottawa were demanding the Liberal government strip Suu Kyi of her honorary Canadian citizenship.

-They also called on the federal government to help form a coalition with others who are willing to act on their shared responsibility to protect Rohingya Muslims, which would put some concrete action behind their words.
+They also urged the Canadian government to work with the UN Refugee Agency to ensure those who wish to settle elsewhere are able to do so.

-At a rally in Toronto Saturday, Foreign Affairs Minister Chrystia Freeland said what is happening in Myanmar "looks a lot like ethnic cleansing" and that both she and Prime Minister Justin Trudeau plan to focus on the issue during their upcoming visit to the UN General Assembly in New York.
+At a rally in Toronto on Saturday, Foreign Affairs Minister Chrystia Freeland said what is happening in Myanmar "looks a lot like ethnic cleansing."

+She also said both she and Trudeau plan to focus on the issue during their upcoming visit to the UN General Assembly in New York.

+Freeland also noted Trudeau spoke directly to Suu Kyi last week, when he asked her to "raise her voice" on behalf of the Muslim minority in her country.

+Liberal MP Karen McCrimmon, who attended the rally Sunday, told the crowd she is aware that more needs to be done.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.